kedibeki/kedibeki/README.md

 Data📊 and AI/ML🧠 are the driving forces of the technology era.
 They transform businesses to achieve new heights of innovation and efficiency in Product Management🛒, Software Engineering💻, Cloud Computing💭, Business Analytics💰, Biomedical Science🫀, and Cyber Security🔐.

-With 12 Years of Experience in Multiple Positions: I have Developed💡 and Elevated📈 My Expertise and Skills (Technical and Professional) by Innovating Real-World Projects and Enrolling in Dozens of specialization courses📚 from Prestigious Universities and High-Tech Corporations and Earned Professional and Specialty Certifications💎.
+With 12 Years of Experience in Multiple Positions: I have Developed💡 and Elevated📈 My Expertise and Skills (Technical and Professional) by Innovating Real-World Projects and Enrolling in Dozens of specialization courses📚 from Prestigious Universities and High-Tech Corporations and earning professional and Specialty Certifications💎.

 I will post these fields Inevitable Contributions from the smallest to the largest sectors and businesses!
 AI, automation, and The future: I will upload my personal projects, notes (study materials), and personal achievements (Certifications) in all sectors, professions, and businesses!" 📝